 The Corvatsch 3303 top station is famous for its fantastic 360° panorama.
 The view of the Biancograt ridge and the other mountain ranges near and far is fabulous.
 The highest restaurant in Graubünden, Restaurant 3303, is just as amazing as the view and it serves fabulous food.

 But did you know that, for ten years now, whisky barrels full of "ORMA Corvatsch Edition" whisky have been stored in a rocky cellar at the Corvatsch top station?
-And that soon the world's highest whisky distillery will be built up there?
-It will produce an exclusive single malt whisky called ORMA.
-The distillery is due to open in September 2020.
+And that the world's highest whisky distillery is built up there?
+It produce an exclusive single malt whisky called ORMA.

 Opening the ORMA Whisky distillery at the Corvatsch top station is not just a marketing stunt.
 The altitude, at 3303 m above sea level, has a fascinating effect on the way the whisky is distilled.
 The distillation process begins at a temperature about ten degrees lower at this altitude than at sea level.
 That enhances the flavour of the ORMA whisky and gives it greater complexity.